qazuor/reactFormToolkit/docs/public/docs/en/contributing.md

 ## License

-By contributing to React Form Toolkit, you agree that your contributions will be licensed under the project's MIT License.
+By contributing to **Qazuor React Form Toolkit**, you agree that your contributions will be licensed under the project's MIT License.

 ## Questions?

 If you have any questions, feel free to open an issue on GitHub or reach out to the maintainers.

-Thank you for contributing to React Form Toolkit!
+Thank you for contributing to **Qazuor React Form Toolkit**!